Genivia/RE-flex/README.md

 to run `reflex.exe`).
 Drag the generated `lex.yy.h` and `lex.yy.cpp` files to the **Source Files**.
 Now you are all set!

+In addition, the `reflex/vs` directory contains batch scripts to build projects with MS Visual Studio C++.

 ### Unix/Linux and Mac OS X

 You have two options: 1) quick install or 2) configure and make.